Podiatry

-Podiatry is a high-paying specialization, listed by Forbes in 2007 as the 15th-best-paid profession in the United States.
-The median annual salary of a podiatrist in the US was $124,830 in 2016, according to the US Bureau of Labor and Statistics.

-Podiatry is practiced as a specialty in many countries; some clinicians in English-speaking countries use the older title chiropodist.
+Podiatry is practiced as a specialty in many countries.
 In Australia, graduates of recognised academic programs can register through the Podiatry Board of Australia as a "podiatrist", and those with additional recognised training may also receive endorsement to prescribe or administer restricted medications and/or seek specialist registration as a "podiatric surgeon".

 History

 The professional care of feet existed in ancient Egypt, as depicted by bas-relief carvings at the entrance to Ankmahor's tomb from about 2400 BC.

 Hippocrates described the treatment of corns and calluses by physically reducing the hard skin and removing the cause.
 The skin scrapers which he invented for this purpose were the original scalpels.

 Until the turn of the 20th century, podiatrists were independently licensed physicians, separate from the rest of organized medicine.
 Lewis Durlacher, appointed as surgeon-podiatrist to the British royal household in 1823, called for podiatry to be a protected profession.

 Prominent figures including Napoleon and French kings employed personal podiatrists.
-President Abraham Lincoln sent his personal podiatrist, Isachar Zachriel, on confidential missions to confer with leaders of the Confederacy during the U.S. Civil War.
+President Abraham Lincoln sent his personal podiatrist, Isachar Zachrie, on confidential missions to confer with leaders of the Confederacy during the U.S. Civil War.

 The first podiatric society was established in New York in 1895, and still operates there today as NYSPMA.
 The first podiatric school opened in 1911.
 One year later, the British established a podiatric society at the London Foot Hospital; a school was added in 1919.
 The first American podiatric journal appeared in 1907, followed in 1912 by a UK journal.
 In Australia, professional podiatric associations were organized as early as 1924, followed by a podiatric training center and professional podiatric journal in 1939.